23rd ACM International Conference on Architectural Support for Programming Languages and Operating Systems

 Paper Preparation Instructions

-Papers must be submitted in printable PDF format and should contain a maximum of 11 pages of single-spaced two-column text, not including references.
+Papers must be submitted in printable PDF format and should contain a maximum of 11 pages of single-spaced two-column text, including any appendixes, but not including references.
 You may include any number of pages for references, but see below for more instructions.
 If you are using LATEX to typeset your paper, then we suggest that you use the template here: LATEX Template.
 (This sample PDF was prepared with that template.)
 If you are using a different software package to typeset your paper, then please adhere to the guidelines given in Table 1.

 One exception is that authors may use the SIGPLAN style/class file here, but only with the 10pt body font option (9pt will be rejected) and modified as needed for the requirements of the references section below.
 This is marginally different from the specified template, but will be accepted due to its widespread use.